What is the Lifeline Program?

 We are here to Help!

 For additional information regarding the Lifeline program, contact the Consumer Division of the Massachusetts Department of Telecommunications and Cable.
-The Consumer Division also accepts complaints concerning Lifeline service and works directly with service providers to resolve any issues that program participants may encounter.
+The Consumer Division also accepts complaints concerning Lifeline service and works directly with service providers to resolve any issues that program subscribers may encounter.

-Visit or Write: Consumer Division, Department of Telecommunications and Cable,1000 Washington Street, Suite 820, Boston, MA 02118
+Visit or Write: Consumer Division, Department of Telecommunications and Cable, 1000 Washington Street, Suite 820, Boston, MA 02118

 Call: 1-800-392-6066 (Our Consumer Hotline operates Monday through Friday from 9am to 5pm)